AANovokhatskiy/pyscarcopula/docs/guide/factor-models.md

 ### Static MLE with two-stage loadings

-This is the production default and the recommended large-dimension path:
+This is the default factor policy.
+It keeps the main optimizer independent of the `d*k` loading coordinates:

 ```python
 from pyscarcopula import NumericalConfig, StochasticStudentCopula